emissary-ingress/emissary/user-guide/grpc.md

 ![NoAmbassador](/images/gRPC-TLS.png)

 With Ambassador, we are able to forgo needing the server to load and read certificates since TLS is terminated at Ambassador.
-This means the client will now request an SSL connection with Ambassador and validate the certs sent by Ambassador, not the gRPC server application.
+This means the client will now request a TLS connection with Ambassador and validate the certs sent by Ambassador, not the gRPC server application.
 ![Ambassador](/images/gRPC-TLS-Ambassador.png)
 This has the advantage of not needing the server to bother with certs but means that the client will still need to load the root cert.
-This is can be done rather easily with some gRPC calls.
+This can be done rather easily with some gRPC calls.

 To open a secure RPC channel, we need to slightly change the python client code: